deis/workflow/src/troubleshooting/index.md

 private key to their SSH agent.
 To do so, run `ssh-add ~/.ssh/id_rsa` and try running `git push deis master` again.

+If you happen get a `Could not open a connection to your authentication agent` error after trying to run `ssh-add` command above, you may need to load the SSH agent environment variables issuing the `eval "$(ssh-agent)"` command before.

 ## Other Issues

 Running into something not detailed here?
 Please [open an issue][issue] or hop into